 This page provides information about community grants in the City of Stirling.

-The Community Groups Assistance Fund has been developed as part of the City of Stirling Economic Stimulus and Community Recovery package in response to the COVID-19 pandemic.
-It is aimed at invigorating localised community capacity building programs and/or providing activation of the four Community Hub locations as well as local community centres.
+The Community Collaborations Fund is is aimed at supporting localised community-led programs and/or providing activation of the four Community Hub locations and local community centres.

-- Build the capacity and wellbeing of the City of Stirling community
+- Build capacity through increasing the skills, knowledge, connection or wellbeing of the City of Stirling community.

-- Enable organisations and community members to create lasting community connections in place
+- Enable organisations and community members to create lasting community connections.

 Before applying for funding we recommend speaking to the Community Collaborations Officer to understand whether you or your project are eligible for funding, which fund would most suit your project and how much funding you would likely be eligible for.